In this guide to understanding the Ulcer Index, we’ll show you what this chart looks like, teach you how to interpret it, and discuss some examples.

 The high price of Intel on the chart was marked by a large gap downward; the Ulcer reacted sharply to this drawdown, rising above the safe level.

 Comparing Investments Using the Ulcer Index

-AMD has a higher Ulcer Index than INTC, therefore, during the space of price information on the chart above, AMD would be viewed as the riskier alternative.
+AMD has a higher Ulcer Index than INTC.
+Therefore, during the space of price information on the chart above, AMD would be viewed as the riskier alternative.

-In order to justify investing in AMD as opposed to INTC, AMD potential rewards would vastly have to outweigh INTC potential rewards.
+To justify investing in AMD as opposed to INTC, AMD potential rewards would vastly have to outweigh INTC potential rewards.

 However, if an investor was long stock, which a vast majority are, the gap up would be viewed with joy, while the gap down would be viewed with horror.

 While standard deviation has its place and is still useful, the Ulcer Index focuses on downside risk rather than the simple standard deviation/variance calculation that calculates upside and downside risk together.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between 73.0%-89.0% of retail investor accounts lose money when trading CFDs.
+Between 71.00%-89.00% of retail investor accounts lose money when trading CFDs.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.